TaxAct Professional Software License Agreement

 a.
 Fees.
 Licensee shall pay TaxAct the fees in US dollars (“Fees”) as set forth on TaxAct’s website or provided via phone prior to receiving access to the Software.
 TaxAct may prohibit access to the Software until all past due amounts have been paid, without incurring any obligation or liability to Licensee or any other person by reason of such prohibition of access to the Software.

 b.
 Taxes.
-Unless expressly described as include in charges for the Software on the related receipt or invoice fort the purchase, all Fees and other amounts payable by Licensee under this Agreement are exclusive of taxes and similar assessments and Licensee is responsible for all sales, use, and excise taxes, and any other similar taxes, duties, and charges of any kind imposed by any federal, state, or local governmental or regulatory authority on any amounts payable by Licensee hereunder, other than any taxes imposed on TaxAct’s income.
+Unless expressly described as included in charges for the Software on the related receipt or invoice for the purchase, all Fees and other amounts payable by Licensee under this Agreement are exclusive of taxes and similar assessments and Licensee is responsible for all sales, use, and excise taxes, and any other similar taxes, duties, and charges of any kind imposed by any federal, state, or local governmental or regulatory authority on any amounts payable by Licensee hereunder, other than any taxes imposed on TaxAct’s income.

 c.
 Auditing Rights and Required Records.
 Licensee agrees to maintain complete and accurate records in accordance with generally accepted accounting principles during the Term and for a period of not less than 3 years after the termination or expiration of this Agreement with respect to matters necessary for accurately determining amounts due hereunder.
 TaxAct may, periodically monitor and electronically audit Licensee’s records with respect to matters covered by this Agreement, provided that if such inspection and audit reveals that Licensee has underpaid TaxAct with respect to any amounts due and payable during the Term, TaxAct may request that Licensee promptly pay the amounts necessary to rectify such underpayment.
 Further, Licensee shall pay for the costs of the audit if the audit determines that Licensee’s underpayment equals 150% of the Fees associated with utilization of the proper License type.
-A payments amount due determined under this section shall be made within 45 calendar days.
+Any payment amounts due determined under this section shall be made within 45 calendar days.
 Such inspection and auditing rights will extend throughout the Term of this Agreement and continue for a period of 3 years after the termination or expiration of this Agreement.

 Non-Disclosure and Responsibility for Information.